leofox2021/CPPLineCounter/README.md

 If you are using any other C++ compiler like Visual Studio C/C++, it is expected to work just fine,

-since no special libraries are used in the script.
+since no special libraries are used in the script (although not tested by myself).

 All necessary instructions are provided as comments in the .cpp file.